JunshengFu/vehicle-detection/README.md

 ---

 ### Discussion
-For the SVN based approach, the accuray is good, but the speed (2 fps) is an problem due to the fact of sliding window approach is time consuming!
+For the SVM based approach, the accuray is good, but the speed (2 fps) is an problem due to the fact of sliding window approach is time consuming!
 We could use image downsampling, multi-threads, or GPU processing to improve the speed.
 But, there are probably a lot engineering work need to be done to make it running real-time.
 Also, in this application, I limit the vertical searching range to control the number of searching windows, as well as avoid some false positives (e.g. cars on the tree).